learn-byte/hello-serverless-world/course/02-Building-Our-Lambda/02-setup-serverless.md

 4. Deploy the lambda `serverless deploy`

 Serverless should return some `endpoints` urls for you.
-Pull the URL up in a browser to see your Lambda in action! https://qncdy5y2pg.execute-api.us-west-2.amazonaws.com/dev
+Pull the URL up in a browser to see your Lambda in action!
+This is our URL for the lambda, yours will definitely be different. https://qncdy5y2pg.execute-api.us-west-2.amazonaws.com/dev

 You should see a message "Go Serverless v1.0!
 Your function executed successfully!" 🎉